rust-lang/reference/src/expressions/operator-expr.md

 The `&` (shared borrow) and `&mut` (mutable borrow) operators are unary prefix operators.
 When applied to a [place expression], this expressions produces a reference (pointer) to the location that the value refers to.
-The place is also placed into a borrowed state for the duration of the reference.
+The memory location is also placed into a borrowed state for the duration of the reference.
 For a shared borrow (`&`), this implies that the place may not be mutated, but it may be read or shared again.
 For a mutable borrow (`&mut`), the place may not be accessed in any way until the borrow expires. `&mut` evaluates its operand in a mutable place expression context.
-If the `&` or `&mut` operators are applied to a [value expression], then a temporary value is created; the lifetime of this temporary value is defined by [syntactic rules].
+If the `&` or `&mut` operators are applied to a [value expression], then a [temporary value] is created.

 These operators cannot be overloaded.